my1396/R-Notes/docs/0200-RMarkdown.md

   - specify `results="asis"` in code chunks.

-- `results='hold'`: Hold all pieces of text output in a chunk and flush them to the end of the chunk.
+- <span style="color: #00CC66;">`results='hold'`</span>: Hold all pieces of text output in a chunk and flush them to the end of the chunk.

+  This is useful when you want to group all text output together, rather than interspersed with the source code.

 - `results='hide'` (or `results='FALSE'`): Hide text output.